starwit/lj-projectbuilder/docs/deployment.md

 ## Deployment on Kubernetes

-There are helm charts available for deployment on kubernetes.
+There are helm charts available for deployment on Kubernetes.

 Go to helm/ljprojectbuilder
 - copy values-template4private.yaml to values-private.yaml and add secret values